natallymartinsc/natallymartinsc/README.md

 Over the years, I have been involved in interdisciplinary projects that merge biology and technology, looking for innovative solutions to problems that can achieve better outcomes through technology.
 I am excited to see where my passion for science and computing will take me in the future, and I am determined to embrace new challenges and keep evolving in the tech field.

 Additionally, I am a Software Engineer intern.

 ## 🧠 Areas of Interest

 - Biomedical Informatics
 - Software Development
+- Machine Learning
 - Innovation and Technology

 ## 💻 Currently Learning